syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Behavior-Settings.md

 {% endhighlight %}

-The following image is the output for AutoComplete when EnableAutoFill is set to ‘True’.
+The following image is the output for AutoComplete when EnableAutoFill is set to ‘true’.

 ![](Behavior-Settings_images/Behavior-Settings_img2.png)